corydodt/Codado/README.md

 For point releases: Make sure there is a series-0.x branch in github, and branch from that branch.

 ## Change Log

+#### Fixed:
+    - stop overspecifying python-dateutil to allow dependents to install more easily

 ### [0.7.0] - 2019.07.03
 #### Removed:
   - codado.kleinish (deprecated since 0.5) (#9)